denoland/deno/ext/webgpu/README.md

 This op crate implements the WebGPU API as defined in https://gpuweb.github.io/gpuweb/ in Deno.
-The implementation targets the spec draft as of February 22, 2021.
+The implementation targets the spec draft as of October 4, 2023.
 The spec is still very much in flux.
 This op crate tries to stay up to date with the spec, but is constrained by the features implemented in our GPU backend library [wgpu](https://github.com/gfx-rs/wgpu).